G. Peter Jemison: Career

 Jemison is a mixed-media artist well known for his art on paper bags as well as an author.
 His work is representative of orenda which is a Haudenosaunee belief that everything has a spiritual force.
 Jemison has brought the Seneca traditions to a large audience with his art and use of materials.
 One of the canvases he works on the most is paper bags.
-He got this idea from his train commutes noticing that the one thing many people had in common was they would all be caring bags.
+He got this idea from his train commutes noticing that the one thing many people had in common was they would all be carrying bags.
 Jemison seen this commonality and decided to use it to talk on issues and traditions of the Native community.
 He is also a strong advocate for Native American rights and repatriation of sacred objects.
 He was the chairman of the Haudenosaunee burial rules and regulations that fights for the return of the sacred objects.
 Jemison also was a part of the restoration of Ganondaga which was a 17th-century Seneca village.
 This restoration included a replica Seneca longhouse, visitor center, and changing gallery.